 Harvey Lockhart has a Bachelor of Science degree in Music Education from Florida A&M University, and a Masters of Music degree in music performance with emphasis in Jazz Studies from Northern Illinois University.
 He is also a research author for the Second Edition of the text "Teaching Music Through Performance in Jazz" by Ronald Carter via GIA Publications.
 In January of 2017, Lockhart received the St. Louis Arts Educator of the Year Award from the Arts and Education Council of Greater St. Louis.
 In 2019, Harvey was a semifinalist for the Grammy Music Educator Award (See more Here), and was a 2019 Artist Fellow through the Regional Arts Commission (RAC).

-Lockhart is currently the Director of Music Programs at Cardinal Ritter College Preparatory School where he is establishing an aggressive instrumental music program.
+Lockhart is the current Vice-President of Jazz Education for the Missouri Music Educators Association (MMEA).
+He is also the Director of Music Programs at Cardinal Ritter College Preparatory School where he is establishing an aggressive instrumental music program.
 Lockhart aspires to mentor his students to be the next great leaders and innovators of tomorrow.